Table of Contents

 Incidence refers to the rate of new cases of a disease, which is usually reported as the number of new cases of the disease occurring within a period of time (per month or per year).

 It is also reported as the fraction of the population that is at risk of developing the disease i.e. per 100,000 or per 1,000,000 of the population.

 The Fourfold Contingency Table

-If the meaning of the parameters is clear, the calculation is actually quite simple.
-If you have given values for the quality criteria of certain tests, you can illustrate the ratios of the parameters based on numerical examples.
+If the meanings of the parameters are clear, calculations are straightforward.
+If you have been given values for the quality criteria of certain tests, you can illustrate the ratios of the parameters based on numerical examples.